oddbird/oddsite/content/2016/07/12/open-design.rst

 (such as sketches and planning documents), and telling stories about our process and decision making.
-We also have our `source code`_ available on GitHub, and will talk about the open-source tools we use, and share any tools we build.
+We also have our `source code`_ available on GitHub, and will talk about the open source tools we use, and share any tools we build.

-.. _open-source collaboration: /open-source/
+.. _open source collaboration: /open-source/
 .. _we're not the first to do it: http://bradfrost.com/blog/post/designing-in-the-open/
 .. _continuous integration: https://en.wikipedia.org/wiki/Continuous_integration
 .. _source code: https://github.com/oddbird/oddsite/